 3. Prepare a “Grab-and-Go” Folder

-👉 Our article on What to Include in a “Just in Case” Emergency Plan for Seniors could be helpful here.
+👉 Don't miss: What to Include in a “Just in Case” Emergency Plan for Seniors

 4. Use Technology to Bridge the Gaps